ricoThaka/ricothaka.github.io/current.md

 # [KD Diary](https://soundcloud.com/kashdoll/sets/stacked-5) - [KashDoLL](https://archive.org/details/Kash_Doll_-_The_Vault-2018)
+@blackgirlscode idk if Normani is Kashdoll or They sisters but they / it has been my friend above all an i want her to get an audience that is really into hearing a story like a magazine you pick up.
+That will protect her from predators.
+Its a pattern for you all
 <iframe width="560" height="315" src="https://www.youtube.com/embed/25VCq8iHTVo?si=TKrSP6rp-JjGtRrV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 [Summer of '67 - how Detroit changed forever in 5 days](https://www.youtube.com/watch?v=kn1gcdgiLac)